T

 +

-Yes, most foreign nationals need a visa to enter Nepal.
-You can obtain a visa on arrival at Tribhuvan International Airport (KTM) in Kathmandu or at land border crossings.
-Alternatively, you can apply for a visa in advance through a Nepalese embassy or consulate in your home country.
-Visa fees vary based on your nationality and the duration of your stay.
+Yes, most foreign nationals require a visa to enter Nepal.
+You can obtain a visa upon arrival at Tribhuvan International Airport (KTM) in Kathmandu or at land border crossings.
+The fee varies depending on your nationality and the duration of your stay, typically ranging from $30 USD for a 15-day visa to $100 USD for a 90-day visa.
+Ensure you have a valid passport with at least six months of validity remaining.

-Can you drink the tap water in Kathmandu?
+Is it safe to drink tap water in Kathmandu?

 +

-No, you should not drink tap water in Kathmandu.
-The tap water is not considered safe for consumption by international visitors.
-It's best to drink bottled water, use a water filter, or purify water using tablets or UV sterilizers.
+No, it is not safe to drink tap water in Kathmandu.
+The tap water is not treated to international standards and can contain harmful bacteria and parasites.
+Always drink bottled water, use a water filter, or boil tap water for at least one minute before consumption.
 Many hotels and restaurants provide filtered or boiled water for guests.

 Is English widely spoken in Kathmandu?